brandonh6k/workout-tracker/docs/backlog.md

 - [ ] **Data fetching hooks for Dashboard/Progress**: Extract `useDashboardData()` and `useExerciseHistory(exerciseName)` hooks to separate data fetching concerns from UI components.
 Currently, `DashboardPage` and `ExerciseHistoryView` have parallel API calls mixed into the component.

+## Testing

+- [ ] **API layer tests**: Add tests for API functions with Supabase mocking.
+Would require setting up a mock Supabase client or using MSW (Mock Service Worker) to intercept requests.

+- [ ] **ActiveWorkout component tests**: Complex component with state management, timers, and API calls.
+Would benefit from the useReducer refactor first to make state transitions more testable.

+- [ ] **Integration tests**: End-to-end flows like "create template -> schedule workout -> complete workout -> view progress".
+Could use Playwright or Cypress.

 ## Future Phases

 - [x] Phase 2: Workout Logging